The Teen Brain: 7 Things to Know

 3. The teen brain is ready to learn and adapt.

-4. Many mental disorders may begin to appear during adolescence.
+6. Mental illnesses may begin to appear during adolescence.

 7. The teen brain is resilient.

 If you or someone you know has a mental illness, is struggling emotionally, or has concerns about their mental health, there are ways to get help.
+Find more information about getting help.

 U.S. Department of Health and Human Services